TymeFly/eel/docs/The EEL Language.md

 will return a [Result](Using%20EEL.md#result) object that will have a type of `number` and value from an anonymous zero-based counter.
 If the expression is reevaluated _with the same Context_ then the next value from the counter is returned.

-Named counters can be used if the expressions that use the [Context](Using%20EEL.md#eel-context) require multiple, independent, counters.
+Named counters can be used if the expressions that use the [Context](Using%20EEL.md#eel-context) requires multiple, independent, counters.
 For example:

     First: $count( "first" ), Second: $count( "second" )